 If you experience heartburn and acid reflux, your doctor may recommend:

-- Medications to reduce acid production.
-These medications — known as H-2-receptor blockers — include cimetidine (Tagamet), famotidine (Pepcid), nizatidine (Axid) and ranitidine.
+Medications to reduce acid production.
+These medications — known as H-2-receptor blockers — include cimetidine (Tagamet), famotidine (Pepcid) and nizatidine (Axid).
 Stronger versions are available by prescription.

 Sometimes a hiatal hernia requires surgery.
 Surgery is generally used for people who aren't helped by medications to relieve heartburn and acid reflux, or have complications such as severe inflammation or narrowing of the esophagus.